madasamys/calendar/README.md

  This app can perform below actions

  1. Create event in calendar using native calendar interface.
+ 2. Edit evet
- 2. View list of events
+ 3. View list of events
- 3. Delete event
+ 4. Delete event